Amin-Matola/SimpleBase/README.md

 ```shell
 C:\User> python __main__.py
 ```
-2. All the rest of the files will be imported automatically
+2. All the rest of the files will be imported automatically and a clear console will be presented to you.
 3. For uploading data to server test, use the testServer.py as a simple server.

 --------------------------------------------------------------------------------